snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 ![Organization](../assets/img/acoustic-painting1.jpg){: .mx-auto.d-block :}

 **Step 3.
 Install panels.** Panels were *super easy* to cut with box cutters and hang using the provided (renter-friendly!) adhesive strips.
+I added [construction adhesive](https://www.homedepot.com/pep/Loctite-Power-Grab-Heavy-Duty-Instant-Grab-9-oz-Latex-Construction-Adhesive-White-Cartridge-2032666/206432103) on the laminate doors for extra security.

 **Step 4.
 Fill baseboard gap** with a [flexi caulk strip](https://instatrim.com/products/instatrim-trim-strips-white?variant=39675875360856), since I suspect my kiddo would have tried to stuff cards and toys in there otherwise... :black_joker: :smiling_imp: